matloff/regtools/inst/MLOverview.md

 forthcoming book, *The Art of Machine Learning: Algorithms+Data+R*.)

-Here we give an overview of the most widely used predictive methods in statistical/machine learning.
+Here we give an overview of the most widely used predictive methods in statistical/machine learning (ML).
 For each one, we present

 * background

 * overview of how it works

-* **qe***-series function
+* function in the R package, **qeML** (readers without R background or who simply wish to acquire an overview of ML may skip the R code without loss of comprehehnsion of the text).

-We'll also briefly discuss the overfitting issue.
+We'll also discuss the overfitting issue.

 ## Notation